Risbern21/Bob-DTA/README.md

 ### First Time Setup

-1. Open VS Code with the Bob-DTA extension installed
+1. Open VS Code with the
+2. DTA extension installed
-2. Look at the status bar (bottom left) - you'll see "WatsonX: Not logged in"
+3. Look at the status bar (bottom left) - you'll see "WatsonX: Not logged in"
-3. Click the status bar item or run command: `WatsonX: Login with IBM Cloud`
+4. Click the status bar item or run command: `WatsonX: Login with IBM Cloud`
-4. Enter your IBM Cloud API key when prompted
+5. Enter your IBM Cloud API key when prompted
-5. The extension will authenticate and you should see "WatsonX: Connected" in the status bar
+6. The extension will authenticate and you should see "WatsonX: Connected" in the status bar

 ### Generating Documentation